codio/knowledge/source/instructors/setupcourses/batch-groups-upload.rst

 Batch Groups Upload
 ===================

-You can upload/arrange student groups in bulk using a CSV file in assignments where :ref:`Pair Programming <group-work>` is enabled.
+You can organize student groups in bulk using a CSV file for assignments where you have enabled :ref:`Pair Programming <group-work>`.

-To batch upload the groups, follow these steps:
+To upload the groups, follow these steps:

-1. On the **Courses** page, click the course that contains the assignment you want to edit
+1. On the **Courses** page, click the course that contains the assignment for which you want to set up groups.

-2. Go to **Bulk Settings** area and press **Open Updater** button from Bulk Upload Groups
+2. Click on the **Bulk Settings** tab and press **Open Updater** button in the **Group Settings** section.

 3. Select the CSV file in which you have defined all the groups details and press **Upload groups** button